czyssrs/FinQA/README.md

 ![alt text](https://github.com/czyssrs/FinQA/blob/main/eg-intro.png?raw=true)

 ## Leaderboard
+We have two test datasets, one with ground truth references as public test data, named "test.json" in the dataset folder; The other without the references as private test data, named "private_test.json" in the dataset folder.
+The leaderboard for the public test data is [Here](https://codalab.lisn.upsaclay.fr/competitions/1846).
-The FinQA challenge leaderboard is on [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/1846).
+The leaderboard for the private test data is [Here](https://codalab.lisn.upsaclay.fr/competitions/4138).

 Please follow the format description in section Evaluation Scripts to make submissions.

 ## Requirements: